skinkade/saltvault.py/README.md

 2^17 iterations of SHA-512 are performed on the salt and a user-provided password.
 The SHA-256 of the result is used for a protection key.

-The salt-nonce and protection key are used to create a SecretBox for the randomly- generated nonce and key used to encrypt the input file.
+The salt-nonce and protection key are used to create a SecretBox for the randomly-generated nonce and key used to encrypt the input file.

 ## File contents